Introduction

 A. Casual vs. Formal Contexts

-IALA R2.3b: In inappropriate situations: “Hi” is the standard greeting between peers, between family members, between classmates, or between co-workers in informal settings.
-Saying “Hi” when you see a friend in the coffee shop or sending a punchy “Hi” when you call to check on someone is part of being a normal and friendly person.
+IALA R2.3b: When used inappropriately: “Hello” is the basic greeting for people of equal status (peers, family members, classmates or informal business relations) with one another. there by which you would be standing because Saying “Hi” when you spot a friend in the coffee shop or punching it out with a punchy “Hi” on the call to someone is something that makes one normal and friendly person.

-Formal situations: Though the greeting Hi is largely informal, the words can be combined to be used in semi-formal circumstances – particularly when followed by the individual’s name (Hi dr. Wilson).
-In very formal or professional situations however, it would be advisable to use greetings like “Good morning,” “Hello” or “How do you do?”
+Formal interactions: While Hi is often considered casual, the words can still be used alongside one another and in this case, used when on relatively good terms – especially if adding the name (e. g.
+Hi dr. Wilson).
+In extremely formal or business settings, it would be better to use greetings such as “Good morning,” “Hello” or “How do you do?”

 B. Alternatives and Phrases with Other Expressions